Mango0Cake/jekyll-blog/_posts/2014-3-3-Hello-World.md

   gtag('config', 'G-PQXGXREHSM');
 </script>
 ---

-layout: post
-title: Why is Schrödinger's Cat Both Alive and Dead?
+Why is Schrödinger's Cat Both Alive and Dead?
 ---

-Superposition and Schrödinger’s Cat: Explained Simply, 7.24.25
+Superposition and Schrödinger’s Cat: Explained Simply 7.24.25

-Superposition is a strange idea from quantum physics.
+Superposition is a strange idea in quantum physics.
 It means something—like an atom—can be in more than one state at the same time.
 For example, a radioactive atom can both decay (break down) and not decay at the same time... until we check.

 To show how strange this is, physicist Erwin Schrödinger came up with a thought experiment.
 Imagine a cat inside a box with a radioactive atom, a Geiger counter (which detects radiation), and a vial of poison.
 If the atom decays, the Geiger counter clicks, releases the poison, and the cat dies.
 If the atom doesn't decay, the cat lives.